-Our values: Opportunity, equal opportunity, justice, fairness, fair share, level playing field
+Our values: Opportunity, equal opportunity, justice, fairness, fair share, fair rules, level playing field

-Our vision: State and local governments play a powerful role in regional economies as employers and contractors.
-They can make or destroy jobs.
-They can also encourage the creation of stable, well-paying positions—or positions that leave workers’ families in poverty.
-A progressive government will: (1) ensure that the workers of both the government and its contractors are paid wages and benefits that support a decent standard of living; (2) guarantee that economic development subsidies are used sparingly and only to create middle-class jobs; and (3) operate with transparency and the highest ethical standards.
+Our vision: State and local governments play a powerful role as rule-makers and enforcers, and as employers and contractors.
+A progressive government will: (1) ensure that workers for both the government and its contractors are paid wages and benefits that support a decent standard of living; (2) guarantee that economic development subsidies are used sparingly and only to create middle-class jobs; and (3) operate with transparency and the highest ethical standards.

 Most state and local governments encourage a “race to the bottom” system of hiring, meaning they pay their employees and the employees of government contractors as little as possible.
 But this makes no economic sense.
 Low-wage, low-benefit jobs don’t build the tax base, they drain it by forcing workers to rely upon taxpayer-funded programs, such as subsidized housing, health care, child care and school lunches.
 Public dollars should be spent to promote the public good.
 A progressive government accomplishes this by avoiding the privatization of government services unless there is a clear showing of substantial savings, paying a living wage, guaranteeing basic benefits like health insurance and earned sick leave, not accepting bids from contractors with a history of fraud, waste, abuse or illegal practices, and ensuring that contractors deliver what they’ve promised.